jotadrilo/vbuf/README.md

-# vbuf
+# VBUF
-VBUF static files
+Static files repository for the 'VBUF' blog.